extreme-datacloud/xdc-releases/source/releases/quasar/ttt.rst

-The **TOSCA types** repository shows a YAML description of new types added first in the INDIGO-DataCloud project, and afterwards in the DEEP-HybridDataCloud 8DEEP) and eXtreme DataCloud (XDC) projects, to extend TOSCA Simple Profile in YAML Version 1.0 to add high level entities.
+The **TOSCA types** repository shows a YAML description of new types added first in the INDIGO-DataCloud project, and afterwards in the DEEP-HybridDataCloud (DEEP) and eXtreme DataCloud (XDC) projects, to extend TOSCA Simple Profile in YAML Version 1.0 to add high level entities.
 In the examples directory there are a set of TOSCA documents using these types that will be